 Sandridge Neighbourhood Plan Consultation

-The District Council is inviting comments on the submission version of Sandridge Neighbourhood Plan in accordance with Regulation 16 of the Neighbourhood Plan (General) Regulations 2012.
+The District Council recently invited comments on the submission version of Sandridge Neighbourhood Plan in accordance with Regulation 16 of the Neighbourhood Plan (General) Regulations 2012.
+This consultation has now closed and the plan will be submitted for Examination shortly.
 Further information can be found through the link below;

 Made Neighbourhood Plans